 The good news is yes!
 If you arrive before your room is ready or if you need something to do while you wait for a flight, you are welcome to use the resort pool, as well as the other resort amenities.

-And, if you are planning on hitting the pool before heading to the airport, don't forget that you'll probably need something to store your wet suits in so make sure you plan for that, too!
+And, if you intend to hit the pool before heading to the airport, don’t forget that you’ll probably need something to store your wet suits in, so make sure you plan for that, too!

 Are lockers available?